mgamio/blog/_posts/2022-05-11-ssl-handshake-failure.md

 {%- include inArticleAds.html -%}
 </div>

-## Analysis

-We usually check if both parties - client and server - comply with all the steps of the Handshake mechanism.

-The first two steps deal with cryptographic protocols and cipher suites.

 ### What is TLS?

 Transport Layer Security (TLS) is a protocol for implementing cryptography on the web.
 Encrypts data sent over the Internet to ensure hackers cannot see your sensitive information such as passwords or credit card numbers.